cool-mist/nvimconfigs/README.md

 My neovim settings.
 Contrary to popular opinion of breaking down your configs, this configuration is a single file because why not!!
 It is becoming very difficult to split them anyways with plugin dependencies on other settings, plugins defining keybinds in their setup and so on.

-This uses Packer as the plugin manager.
+This uses Lazy as the plugin manager.

 # Prerequisites #

-- Tested on Arch and Arch WSL.
+- Tested on Arch and Windows native.
 Should probably work on most linux distros.
 - `neovim`
 - `npm`
 - `python`